isaackd/AnnotationsRestored/README.md

 Each videos annotations consist of a list of annotations.
 Annotations are separated by the `;` character, with no spaces.
 Each annotation consists of a set of properties, separated by the `,` character, also with no spaces.
 Between each property and value is a `=` symbol.
 The properties for annotations are the following:
 #### Required Properties
-* `x`: the x coordinate of the annotation in pixels.
+* `x`: the x coordinate of the annotation in percent of the width of the video.
-* `y`: the y coordinate of the annotation in pixels.
+* `y`: the y coordinate of the annotation in percent of the height of the video.
-* `w`: the width of the annotation in pixels.
+* `w`: the width of the annotation in percent of the width of the video.
-* `h`: the height of the annotation in pixels.
+* `h`: the height of the annotation in percent of the height of the video.
 * `ts`: the start of the time the annotation is displayed on screen in seconds.
 * `te`: the end of the time the annotation is displayed on screen in seconds.
 * `tp`: the type of the annotation.
 Possible values include `text` and `pause`.
 * `t`: the text of the annotation.
 Note that text must be url-encoded (use `%20` for space).
 #### Optional Properties
 * `at`: the action type of the annotation.
 Possible values values include `pause` (not yet implemented).
-* `au`: the url the annotation links to.
-Note that only youtube.com urls are supported at this time.
-* `as`: \[NOT YET IMPLEMENTED] the number of seconds that an action lasts.
-For the `pause` action type.
+* `as`: the time in seconds to jump to within a video for an annotation with an in-video link.

 A `)` character indicates the end of annotations and must appear after the final annotation.